 More Was Lost in The War – Translation

-[Jorge]: Hi.
-I’m Jorge Caraballo, growth editor for Radio Ambulante.
+[Jorge Caraballo]: Hi.
+I’m Jorge Caraballo, Growth Editor for Radio Ambulante.
 We’re close to releasing our tenth season.
 Yes, already 10 seasons of telling the stories of Latin America.
 And in recent months we’ve been working hard, not just on producing new episodes, but also investing in our organization’s growth.

 It’s a difficult time for the industry.
-Many media outlets are reducing their teams and a lot of stories are going to go untold.
-That’s why, now, despite the circumstances, we feel the responsibility to take a leap.
-We need to increase our capacity to take on more narrative projects and explore new ways the tell the stories of our region.
+Unfortunately, many media outlets are reducing their teams and a lot of stories are going to go untold.
+That’s why, now, despite the circumstances, we feel the responsibility to take a leap, to consolidate.
+We need to increase our capacity to take on more narrative projects and explore new ways to tell the stories of our region.

-I’ll leave you with Daniel and a special episode before the new season.
+And now I’ll leave you with Daniel and a special episode before the new season.
+Bye!

 On the other side of the street, there was —there is— a large and incomplete construction project.
 That day in the summer of 2015, you could see inside that vacant lot full of holes and tunnels and mounds of dirt, the unfinished skeleton of a few half-assembled buildings.